neo451/modal/README.md

 ## History

-This porject works on top of the working prototype port of [tranquility](https://github.com/XiNNiW/tranquility), the og lua port.
-I originally intended this as a moonscript port, because it has a more tarse syntax.
-But as this project grew larger, lua tooling is obviously better.
+This project works on top of the working prototype port of [tranquility](https://github.com/XiNNiW/tranquility), the og LUA port.
+I originally intended this as a moonscript port, because it has a more terse syntax.
+But as this project grew larger, LUA tooling is obviously better.
 Plus I wrote the custom parser to replace it as the user code parser.
-So this project is the current lua port of Tidal that went the furtherest for now :)
+So this project is the current LUA port of Tidal that got furthest for now :)

 ## Collaboration